nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ## 02. Test the `server.js` code

-- Before we "pack" our code in Docker image lets test the code
+- Before we "pack" our code in Docker image, let's test the code
 - We will test the code inside `nodejs` docker
     ```sh
     # Test the node code